 - Wet drywall

-- Mold and mildew that is obvious on the exterior of showers and bathtubs
+- Visible mould and mildew on the exterior of fixtures like showers and bathtubs

 - There are cracks in the foundation of your home.